 Founder and President

-Esin Gumustekin, the founder and president of the Brain Exercise Initiative, is an incoming medical student at the David Geffen School of Medicine at UCLA (DGSOM) and is a recipient of the DGSOM Dean’s Merit Based Scholarship.
+Esin Gumustekin, the founder and president of the Brain Exercise Initiative, is a first year medical student at the David Geffen School of Medicine at UCLA (DGSOM) and is a recipient of the DGSOM Dean’s Merit Based Scholarship.
 She graduated Summa Cum Laude from UCLA with a B.S. in Neuroscience and 4.0 cumulative GPA.
 At UCLA, she received the Chancellor’s Service Award and UCLA Library Prize for Humanities and Social Science.
 She was a Program Development Team Member for the Learning Assistant Program and a Howard Hughes Medical Institute Undergraduate Researcher of the Ozcan Research Group.
 She is a co-author of 4 scientific manuscripts, three of which are published in Nature.
 Some of her earlier recognitions include being Salutatorian of her high school, Francis Parker, and being invited to present her research at the Oncofertility Consortium at Northwestern University’s School of Medicine.

 Northern West Coast Region